-(1) In this section -

-relevant hearing, in relation to a decision of the Tribunal, means a hearing at which the decision was made or which preceded the making of the decision (including a compulsory conference) but does not include an alternative dispute resolution process.

-- (2) A party to proceedings in respect of whom the Tribunal makes a decision may apply to the Tribunal for a review of the decision, if the party did not appear and was not represented at a relevant hearing. - (3) An application under subsection (2) must be made within the time limits specified by, and otherwise in accordance with, the Tribunal rules. - (4) The Tribunal rules may limit the number of applications that may be made under this section in respect of the same matter without leave of the Tribunal. - (5) If, on hearing the application, the Tribunal is satisfied that the applicant had a reasonable excuse for not attending or being represented at

-- the relevant hearing, the Tribunal is to review the decision and may revoke or vary it, if the Tribunal considers it appropriate to do so. - (6) For the hearing of the application, the Tribunal is to be constituted, if practicable, by the members by whom it was constituted when it made the decision. - (7) A review under this section - (a) is part of the original proceedings; and - (b) is not a review of a decision for the purposes of section 74.

-117. Determination of questions of law
+- (1) In this section - relevant hearing, in relation to a decision of the Tribunal, means a hearing at which the decision was made or which preceded the making of the decision (including a compulsory conference) but does not include an alternative dispute resolution process. - (2) A party to proceedings in respect of whom the Tribunal makes a decision may apply to the Tribunal for a review of the decision, if the party did not appear and was not represented at a relevant hearing. - (3) An application under subsection (2) must be made within the time limits specified by, and otherwise in accordance with, the Tribunal rules. - (4) The Tribunal rules may limit the number of applications that may be made under this section in respect of the same matter without leave of the Tribunal. - (5) If, on hearing the application, the Tribunal is satisfied that the applicant had a reasonable excuse for not attending or being represented at s.
+117 Part 8 - Principles, Powers and Procedures the relevant hearing, the Tribunal is to review the decision and may revoke or vary it, if the Tribunal considers it appropriate to do so.
+(6) For the hearing of the application, the Tribunal is to be constituted, if practicable, by the members by whom it was constituted when it made the decision.
+(7) A review under this section - (a) is part of the original proceedings; and (b) is not a review of a decision for the purposes of section 74.
+11 7.
+Dete rmination of questions of law (1) If a question of law arises in a hearing before the Tribunal, the member of the Tribunal constituting the Tribunal or, if the Tribunal is constituted by 2 or more members, the presiding member, may, with the consent of the President, reserve the question in the form of a special case stated for the opinion of the Supreme Court.
+(2) If a question of law has been reserved for the

-- (1) If a question of law arises in a hearing before the Tribunal, the member of the Tribunal constituting the Tribunal or, if the Tribunal is constituted by 2 or more members, the presiding member, may, with the consent of the President, reserve the question in the form of a special case stated for the opinion of the Supreme Court. - (2) If a question of law has been reserved for the opinion of the Supreme Court, the Tribunal must not - (a) determine the matter until the opinion of the Supreme Court has been given; or - (b) proceed in a manner, or make a determination, that is inconsistent with the Supreme Court on the question of law.
+- (2) If a question of law has been reserved for the opinion of the Supreme Court, the Tribunal must not - (a) determine the matter until the opinion of the Supreme Court has been given; or - (b) proceed in a manner, or make a determination, that is inconsistent with the Supreme Court on the question of law.